irwanrei/hello/README.md

 # hello
-This is for training purposes only. web programming with Python and JavaScript
+This is for training purposes only.
+Web programming with Python and JavaScript